 - 5.12Tbit/s ACE cable connects into Banjul, providing excellent connectivity to the rest of the world. - 85% of Gambians are within an area of mobile network coverage. - There are 85.2 mobile phone subscriptions per 100 population.
-The result of many people owning several mobile phones on different networks. - The Gambia has an abundance of ICT specialists, educated both domestically and abroad.

-- Number of secure internet servers/million population is 3.9.
+The result of many people owning several mobile phones on different networks. - The Gambia is ranked 56th globally for government use of ICT and 60th for business use.
+Both of these are well above the African average. - Number of secure internet servers/million population is 3.9.
 This has increased from 2.8 in 2013 as the country places a major emphasis on developing its ICT offer. - The Gambia is ranked as the 10th best African country for its ICT environment, ahead of much larger including Nigeria, Senegal, Mali and Algeria.